Keep reservoir closed when applying the brakes! (otherwise brake fluid will spray around).

 An accumulator has a rubber bladder or diaphragm, which is slightly permeable to N2 (dried N2 is the gas utilized).
 It "leaks" N2 in the brake fluid in the accumulator, that is why the accumulators losses its charge, and has to be replaced after ca 10 years.
 This permeability increases with temperature and pressure.
 After pushing the brake pedal twice or more, the mixture of N2 and brake fluid will appear in the reservoir as foam.
 This has no negative influence on the brake fluid: the dried N2 contains no moisture, and so will not shorten the lifetime of the brake fluid.
 On the contrary, the escaped N2 will remain above the fluid in the reservoir, preventing air (with moisture) entering.

 When the accumulator is depressurized, pressure is lower, so permeability is less, and the lifetime of the accumulator is extended.
 According manufacturer's information, leakage is 10x lower.
+So, when parking for an extended period and if you want to extent the lifetime of the accumulator, it is advised to depressurize the accumulator.

 Although the N2 has no negative impact on the brake fluid itself, it compromises braking considerably: In some systems, the N2 accumulates in the system.
 When the spool valve opens to release the 160 bar brake fluid, it first has to compress the accumulated N2.
 Only after 1-4 s, pressure will build up in the system, and the brake assist and the rear brakes(!!) will start functioning.
 The brake assist also feeds the feedback system in the brake pedal... the pedal pushes back...